ic-labs/django-icekit/docs/overview/at-a-glance.rst

 ---------------

 The engine that runs GLAMkit is called ICEkit.
-ICEkit is a toolkit for building CMSes, designed for small teams of content professionals.
+ICEkit is a toolkit for building CMSes, designed for teams of content professionals.
 One day there will be other flavours of ICEkit for other markets - this anticipated future is why the repository and some classes are named `ICEkit`.
 For now, you can treat ICEkit and GLAMkit as more-or-less interchangeable.